top of page

 While feeling the freedom of swimming without her Habit, enjoying the beauty of nature created by an imaginative, gracious God, the nun loosened her grip.
 She allowed my Self to step forward and imagine a life that was creative, connected to others and myself in compassion, and courageous to explore new directions.
 When I looked at the decision of whether to move from Edmonton through the eyes of Self leadership, with the protective nun no longer controlling me, it was clear which direction would be life-giving.
 I decided as I was towelling off that I would be moving back to the coast and I’ve been there ever since.

-Joan Dosso, M.T.S., MA, RCC brings a creative approach to therapy that helps her clients understand and integrate their emotional worlds.
+Joan Dosso, M.A., M.T.S., M.Mus., RCC, brings a creative approach to therapy that helps her clients understand and integrate their emotional worlds.
 You can find out more about Joan here: meet Joan.

 Resources: